 Our research in the maritime field covers a broad range of issues concerning the Canadian public and private law of marine transportation and maritime labour, frequently in comparison to neighbouring or similar jurisdictions such as the United Kingdom and United States.
 Research also covers the international maritime and labour conventions of the International Maritime Organization and International Labour Organization respectively.

 Climate change and energy law and policy

 Our research in climate change and energy is based on the proposition that climate change and sustainable energy combine to present human kind with one of the great challenges of our time.
 Our research explores both the challenges we face and possible solutions.
 Specific research topics include the UNFCCC climate negotiations, national and subnational law and policy approaches to climate change, offshore energy law and policy, and technology governance.

 Coastal and ocean law, policy and management

 Our research in this area has an interdisciplinary focus and focuses on coastal law in support of integrated coastal zone management from comparative perspectives.
+Management of fisheries, aquaculture and marine species at risk are special areas of emphasis.
 MELAW is the editorial home office of the international interdisciplinary Ocean Yearbook and the co-editors are MELAW Associates.